CalebBell/thermo/docs/index.rst

 Latest source code
 ------------------

-The latest development version of thermo's sources can be obtained at
+The latest development version of Thermo's sources can be obtained at

     https://github.com/CalebBell/thermo

 Bug reports
 -----------

-To report bugs, please use the thermo's Bug Tracker at:
+To report bugs, please use the Thermo's Bug Tracker at:

     https://github.com/CalebBell/thermo/issues